 Beginning January 1, 2018, certain marketplace facilitators, remote sellers, and referrers have new obligations related to the collection of sales or use taxes or the providing of notifications.

-Depending on its activities, one business can be a marketplace facilitator, a remote seller, and a referrer or any combination of these activities.
+Depending on its activities, one business can be a marketplace facilitator, a remote seller, or a referrer, or any combination of these activities.

 What is a marketplace facilitator?

 Generally, a marketplace facilitator contracts with marketplace sellers to facilitate sales of the sellers’ products through a marketplace.

 See more information on marketplace seller.